 Some Globalist gift status by making a second guest booking: by adding the person as a second guest to a reservation under the Globalist’s name.
 This is against World of Hyatt’s terms.

 Instead of making a second guest booking, a Globalist can make a Hyatt Guest of Honor booking.

-That person gets Globalist perks:
+That person gets Globalist perks and VIP treatment:

 - Free suite upgrade

 - Daily breakfast for two for free

 - Waived resort fees

 - Early check-in

 A Guest of Honor booking is only available on an award booking.
 Aka a points stay or a stay using a free night certificate.
 If you want to pay cash, you can’t book a GOH booking.

 GOH Eligible Hotels